 When you do permanent makeup, it is essential to be highly familiar with this scale to correctly classify your client's skin type and select the most appropriate color for them.

 According to this scale, skin types are classified from 1 to 6 and take into account the characteristics of hair color, skin color, and eye color.
 These structures are used because they have a particular component in common, melanin.

 In the skin, melanin is produced by melanocytes.
 Melanocytes are cells found in the epidermis, and their primary function is associated with protection against ultraviolet radiation.

 There are different types of melanin, and, in humans, the most common are Eumelanin and Pheomelanin.
 They are present in all people in varying concentrations.
 These concentrations are genetically determined and differ among ethnic groups.

-- Pheomelanin is more abundant in the light skin (skin types 1-2 and 3), producing a pink to red hue.
+- Pheomelanin is more abundant in light skin (skin types 1-2 and 3), producing a pink to red hue.
 It is also found in large quantities in red hair.
 Pheomelanin is also found on the lips and nipples.

 These images will help you identify this classification in a clearer way.